lmorchard/insultbot/README.md

 * Move outgoing delivery to separate queue tasks, reduce logging

+* Replace GET /outbox with S3 resource rather than function

 * Better HTML views of various things for better browser experience

-* Move read-only resources like webfinger, agent, and objects to static S3 website hosting bucket

-* Consider dropping DynamoDB for just S3?

-* Record followers, periodically insult them
+* Periodically insult followers

 * Accept commands from owner to remote-control the bot